Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### Find Freelance Writing Gigs

-If your're a newbie and have a way with words [finding freelance writing gigs]({{< relref "find-freelance-writing-gigs" >}}) is a good place to start.
+If your're a newbie and have a way with words finding freelance writing gigs is a good place to start.
 Offering freelance writing services can be a lucrative way to make money quickly.
 Whether you specialize in blog posts, articles, copywriting, or content marketing, businesses and publications are always in need of quality written content.
 Websites like Problogger.com, FreelanceWritingJobs.com and Contena offer job listings and resources for freelance writers looking to find paid writing opportunities.

 ### Find Freelance Websites and Opportunities

 As you embark on your freelance journey you will find a vast array of opportunities tailored to your skills and interests.
 From creative writing to software development, these platforms offer a spectrum of projects that align with your passions.
 With intuitive interfaces and robust search features, navigating these platforms becomes a seamless experience, empowering you to connect with projects that resonate with your expertise and aspirations.
 However, its up to you to find the [best freelance websites]({{< relref "best-freelance-websites" >}}), or platforms that align with your niche.
-As a result, you can [make money on Fiverr]({{< relref "how-to-make-money-on-fiverr" >}}), Freelancer.com, Upwork.com and many others.
+As a result, you can make money on Fiverr, Freelancer.com, Upwork.com and many others.
+As you grow, follow these top tips for freelancers to enhance your efficiency and client satisfaction.

-Create a compelling profile that highlights your expertise, experience, and portfolio, and actively bid on relevant projects.
-Be prepared to compete with other freelancers, and consider starting with smaller projects to build your reputation and client base.
+If you're considering diversifying your income, explore the [best ways to make money online]({{< relref "make-money-online" >}}).

 #### Research Freelance Job Boards and Marketplaces